 The discussion paper "Leases - Preliminary Views" that was published on March 19, 2009 focuses mostly on the future capitalization of leases and summarizes the decisions taken so far by the IASB and the FASB (Findeisen et al., 2009, pp. 1885-1894; Leibfried et al., 2009, pp. 408-413).
 The objective of the discussion paper is the standardization of the capitalization of leases by the lessee for all lease agreements.
 The future of capitalization of leases will, however, not be directly based on the financial components approach, conceived by the G4+1 working group, but will be derived from the currently valid capitalization for finance leases.
 For this purpose the capitalization should be modified and leases which until now have been classified as operating leases will be transferred.
-In the course of the intended standardization the current classification of lease agreements will be discarded on the basis of the risk and reward approach.
+In the course of the intended standardization the current classification of leases by the lessee.
+While until now the capitalization of finance to the basis of the risk and reward approach.
 This standardization brings changes to the basic concept of the capitalization of leases by the lessee.
-While until now the capitalization of finance leases was based on the fictional purchase of the leased asset, future lease agreements will be interpreted as the purchase of the right of use of the lease asset for the time of the lease term.
+While until now the capitalization of finance tases by the lesse.

+lease agreements will be interpreted as the purchase of the right of use of the leased asset for the time of the lease term.
 The application scope of the lease standards that will be developed will follow the application scopes of the currently valid capitalization of leases.
 Regarding possible exceptions for certain lease agreements, e.g. the ones with short contract periods or insignificant lease agreements; no decision has been made so far.

 According to the discussion paper, regardless of the contract details, the lessee always has to capitalize an asset, which constitutes his right of use of the leased item during the lease term.
 Thus, all lease agreements will be reported in the balance sheet and the former and current all or nothing approaches will be renounced.
 The asset that results from the lease agreement has to be recognized at the present value for the lease payments (IASB, 2009b, 3.26).
 The lessee has to report also the liability that results from the obligation to perform as part of the first evaluation in the amount of the discounted lease payments.
-The discounting of the lease payments should always follow the incremental borrowing rate of the lessee because in the opinion of the standard setters the waiver of the obligatory (until now) determination of the interest rate that is the basis of the lease agreement will simplify the lease capitalization significantly (IASB, 2009b, 4.17)
+The discounting of the lease because in the opinion of the standard setters the waiver of the obligatory (until now) determination of the interest rate that is the basis of the lease agreement will simplify the lease capitalization significantly (IASB, 2009b, 4.17)